Understanding the NFPA Emergency Exit Door Requirements - Inspect Point

 NFPA Emergency Exit Door Requirements for Locks

-Doors are laid out so that they can be opened from the outside when the building is occupied.
-For instance, a latch or some other fastening device is a requirement for doors with a simple releasing device.
-And one that can be easily used at all light levels.
+Doors are laid out so they can be opened from the outside when the building is occupied.
+For instance, a latch or other fastening device that can easily be used in all kinds of light (or lack thereof) is required for doors with a simple releasing device.

-Above all, equip doors with panic hardware and fire exit hardware.
-Hardware consisting of bars that extend to at least half of the width of the door leaf.
-For example, this should not be less than 30 inches and not more than 44 inches above the floor.
+Above all, equip doors with panic hardware and fire exit hardware–specifically, hardware that consists of bars extending to at least half the width of the door leaf.
+For example, this should be no less than 30 inches and no more than 44 inches above the floor.
 An applied force of 15 pounds should be enough to release the latch.

 NFPA Emergency Exit Door Requirements for Marking

 All exit paths must have a clearly recognizable exit sign.
-It will need distinctive colors and easily seen or reflectable when facing the path of egress.
-And in addition, lit by a reliable light source.
+It will need distinctive colors and to be easily seen or reflective when facing the path of egress.
+In addition, exit signs must lit by a reliable light source.
 Subsequently, place these exit signs only on emergency exit doors and doors leading to an exit.

 making sure your emergency exit doors are NFPA compliant